ries-lab/Accent/README.md

 Or

 2. Requires [maven](https://maven.apache.org/).
-Compile the plugin yourself using the build script (Windows or macOS):
+Compile the plugin yourself using the build script (Windows):

    ```bash
    $ ./build-Win.sh "C:/Path/To/Micro-Manager2-gamma"